-So many new products for the home come out everyday, it’s hard to keep up with them all.
-Did you know about magnetic primer?
+So many new products for the home come out every day, it’s hard to keep up with them all.
+Did you know about magnetic paint primer?
 That’s right.
-It’s a paint primer with tiny iron dust particles mixed in.
-Apply it to your wall and you’re basically coating on a thin layer of metal—something that magnets will stick to.
+It’s a primer with tiny iron dust particles mixed in.
+Apply several coats of it to your wall, and you’re basically rolling on a thin layer of metal—something that magnets (and the notes or photos they hold) will stick to.

-2. Mask Well.
 Unlike regular paint products, magnetic paint primer is very thick and very sticky.
-It spatters easily and doesn’t hang onto the brush the same way that regular paint does; in other words, messes are easy to make.
-At the same time, if you accidentally get it sompelace you don’t want it, magnetic paint primer is very difficult to wipe up.
-So use drop cloths and mask everything carefully.
-Really.
+It also spatters easily and doesn’t hang onto the brush the same way that regular paint does.
+In other words, messes are easy to make.
+At the same time, if you accidentally get it someplace you don’t want it, magnetic paint primer is very difficult to wipe up.
+Avoid an exhaustive cleanup by using drop cloths and masking everything carefully.

-4. More Coats Is Better.
 One popular manufacturer says that applying three thin coats is better than doing two heavy ones.
-Eh.
-I would recommend adding as many coats as you can.
+But don’t stop there: I would recommend adding as many thin coats as you can afford.
 Each new coat adds an extra measure of magnetic power.

-5. Consider Your Brush Disposable.
-Boy, is it hard to get your paintbrush clean after using this primer.
+Did we mention that magnetic paint primer gets messy?
+Boy, it is hard to get your paintbrush clean after using this primer!
 You might be better off buying a cheap brush that you don’t mind throwing away afterward.
 While you probably don’t want to wear gloves for the duration of your project, I highly recommend them for cleanup.
-Otherwise, you’ll have black hands until you can get to some pumice scrub.
+Otherwise, you’ll have black smudges on your hands until you can get to some pumice scrub.

-6. Use Strong Magnets.
 Magnetic paint primer works as advertised, but it doesn’t attract magnets as well as, say, a sheet of steel.
-For best results, use strong magnets that aren’t too heavy.
-And expect to use more than one magnet to hold anything heavier than a single sheet of paper.
-A fun peripheral DIY project is to paint or glue things onto the sort of plain magnets you can find easily at the craft store.
+For best results, use strong magnets that aren’t too heavy—you’ll find these at a craft store—and use more than one magnet to hold anything heavier than a single sheet of paper.
+A fun peripheral DIY project is to paint or glue things onto the sort of plain magnets, which you can find at a craft store.

-All in all, magnetic primer is a great DIY product.
-It can help you create a wonderful magnetic space to display and organize things on many surfaces.
+All in all, magnetic paint primer is a great DIY product.
+It can help you create a way to display and organize things on just about any surface.
 Just keep your expectations reasonable and heed the above advice.